Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 You can select from the following two types of team assignment:

 - Report on specific team - The scout will provide you with a team report on a team of your choice.
+You can use this assignment to assess rival teams or to get scout reports on multiple players who are at the same club.

 How to Assign Your Scouts